nuno112/dnd-5e/noob-resources.md

 - [5e tools](https://5e.tools/index.html]) :fire::fire:
 	- Contains basically everything created in the official D&D 5e universe: spells, races, classes, items, monsters, etc. You can read and search the content of the books.
-	- *Not exactly "legal"* :speak_no_evil:, but better than paying probably more than 1k$ for the books and stuff.
+	- :speak_no_evil:, but better than paying probably more than 1k$ for the books and stuff.
 	- Also has some tools.
 - [List of Free WotC Dungeons and Dragons Resources](https://onwaterdeep.blogspot.com/2021/07/list-of-free-dungeons-and-dragons.html)
 	- unlinke the previous, this one lists free stuff released by WoTC, though most of it is previews and small stuff.
 Sort of like demos.
 - [New Player's Guide links](https://www.dndbeyond.com/tag/new-players-guide)
 	- Some are already linekd in this document directly.
 - [My personal repository](https://drive.google.com/drive/folders/1Zh3rKC29JAmjgBWoLEmMSypL5uJxdTum?usp=sharing)
-	- Contains a bunch of different stuff, some *not exactly "legal"* :speak_no_evil:.
+	- Contains a bunch of different stuff, some :speak_no_evil:.
 		- Books
 		- Semi-made and empty character sheets
 		- Basics documents